TodePond/TodePondDotCom/wikiblogarden/life/death/complicated/readme.md

 <h2></h2>

-my nanny tapped her glass and called our attention and everyone stopped their talking to look over
+nanny tapped her glass and called our attention and everyone stopped their talking to look over

 "now i just want to say"